 Preventing Colon Cancer

-Regular screenings can help with early detection of polyps and colon cancer.
+Regular screenings can help with the early detection of polyps and colon cancer.
 There are several tests that are used to screen for colon cancer:

 Faecal Immunochemical Test (FIT)